-- Staff may use the school mobile phone to take photographs of children for communication, recording or marketing purposes.
+- Staff may use the school mobile phones to take photographs of children for communication, recording or marketing purposes.
 This is fully secure and managed by school systems. - A school mobile will be carried to sporting fixtures away from school, on educational visits and residentials for contacting the school or parents in the event of an emergency. - Staff must have their personal phones on silent or switched off during class time.
 Phones must be kept out of sight (e.g. drawer or handbag) when staff are with children.
-Personal tablets or connected smart watches (e.g. with internet access or camera abilities) must also be kept out of sight when with children. - Use of phones/devices must be limited to PPA or break times when no children are present in areas of the school where there is no access for children.
+Personal tablets or connected smart watches (e.g. with internet access or camera abilities) must also be kept out of sight when with children. - Staff working in the EYFS, including in wrap around care or lunchtime supervision, may not have their personal devices with them in the room with children.
+Mobile phone lockers are provided for staff in the office. - Use of phones/devices must be limited to PPA or break times when no children are present in areas of the school where there is no access for children.
 Calls/ texts must be made/received in private during PPA or break time.
-Personal phones must not be used to photograph children, contact parents or share school data. - Staff must be aware that the web filters in place in the school do not apply to mobile data from personal mobile phones, so these must not be used with the pupils.
-This includes devices tethered to personal mobile hotspots.
+Personal phones must not be used to photograph children, contact parents or share school data. - Staff must be aware that the web filters in place in the school do not apply to mobile data from personal mobile phones, so these are for personal use only and must not be used with the pupils.
+This includes devices tethered to personal mobile hotspots. - Staff requiring the use of personal devices that can connect to the internet must seek permission from the Head Teacher in advance of this.
+The Head Teacher will conduct a Risk Assessment and the staff member will sign an agreement stating the measures they will take to reduce any risk (e.g. turning off the internet and notifications, covering the camera.) - Personal devices will only be used near children in case of emergency or when it would be more harmful not to, e.g. during an emergency lockdown.